English Garden Munich – one of the largest parks in the world

 Milchhäusl – Bio Kiosk: The Milchhäusl in the English Garden is a traditional snack bar with a small, charming beer garden that is very popular with Munich locals.
 Organic products, snacks and small Bavarian dishes are offered here.
 Particularly fun: in winter, discarded cable car cabins equipped with sheepskins ensure a warm stay.
 Parents appreciate the direct proximity to the children’s playground.

 More than just a kiosk: Fräulein Müller: Fräulein Müller is very popular with Schwabing locals and is more than just a snack bar.
-On the way from “Münchener Freiheit” to the English Garden, you will find it on Gunzenrainerstraße.
-There are tables and chairs in front of the little house and next to it, on the smallest beach in the world, there is space for exactly four deckchairs.
+On the way from “Münchener Freiheit” to the English Garden you will find it on Gunzenrainerstraße.
+There are tables and chairs in front of the little house and next to it, on the smallest beach in the world, there is space for exactly four sun loungers.
 In summer, the sun shines long into the evening on the beach.
 PS: I’ve also seen a small wedding there.

 The most important facts and figures about Munich’s English Garden